patricksu/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters.
 I found that "orient=8, pixels_per_cell=(8,8), cells_per_block=(2,2)" are pretty parameters.
 I focused on trying different color spaces.
-I found that HLS color space is giving the biggest difference for the car and notcar images.
-Thus I selected HLS color space.
+Then I tested different colorspaces using a linear SVM classifier, and the results are shown below.
+The YCrCb is the best colorspace.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using HOG features with HLS colorspace.
+I trained a linear SVM using HOG features, in line 80 to 85 of file "classify.py".
+The dataset has 5000 car images and 5000 notcar images.
+The test accuracy with different color spaces are shown below.
+RGB:    0.9625
+HLS:    0.9895
+HSV:    0.9945
+LUV:    0.9915
+YUV:    0.9930
+YCrCb:  0.9955

+Then I tested different combinations of the features as shown below.
+It seems like HOG is the best, and adding Bin and/or Histogram features are not adding much benefits to HOG.
+Thus I use HOG features only.
+Bin features:             0.9205
+Histogram features:       0.488
+Hog+Bin features:         0.997
+Hog+Histogram features:   0.994
+Hog+Bin+Histogram:        0.994

 ###Sliding Window Search